compling-potsdam/clp-sose21-pm-vision/README.md

 1. Run a different (private-mode) browser and go to `<slurk-hash>.ngrok.io` and login as `Avatar` using the avatar token.
 If the avatar is a bot, then the bot will have to use the token, when the connection is about to be established, just like with the game master.

+## Installation

+Run `update.sh` to install the project on a machine.
+This will install the python project as an egg into `$HOME/.local/lib/pythonX.Y/site-packages`.
+Add the install directory to your python path to make the app
+available:

+`export PYTHONPATH=$PYTHONPATH:$HOME/.local/lib/pythonX.Y/site-packages`

+Notice: Use the python version X.Y of your choice.
+Preferebly add this export also to your `.bashrc`.

+You can also simply perform `python setup.py install`.
+This will install the app into the currently activate python environment.